Flex external releases

 Release branch

-Flex external prefers isolation branches chore_release-<version> (for example chore_release-9.1.0, without a v prefix in the branch name) when that branch exists on the remote after just go syncs repos.
+Flex external defaults to isolation branches chore_release-<version> (for example chore_release-9.1.0, without a v prefix in the branch name) when that branch exists on the remote after just go syncs repos.
 Otherwise go uses each repo's default branch.
+Override with --app-branch and --stack-branch REPO=BRANCH when a flavor ships from a different branch (for example chore_release-10.0.0-beta).
+Suggested tag commands include git checkout <release-branch> before git tag -a when that branch is not the repo default.

 RepoDefault branch